tvdboom/ATOM/docs_sources/user_guide/nlp.md

 !!! note
     All of atom's NLP methods automatically adopt the relevant transformer attributes (`verbose`, `logger`) from atom.
-A different choice can be added as parameter to the method call, e.g. `#!python atom.tokenize(verbose=0)`.
+A different choice can be added as parameter to the method call, e.g., `#!python atom.tokenize(verbose=0)`.

 !!! info
-    ATOM doesn't do topic modelling!
+    ATOM doesn't do topic modeling!
 The module's goal is to help process text documents into features that can be used for supervised learning.

 <br>